idimitriadis0/TheCafeTranFiles/README.md

 # TheCafeTranFiles

-The CafeTranFiles are reference documents intended for [CafeTran Espresso](https://www.cafetran.com/) users.
+TheCafeTranFiles are reference documents intended for translators who use the cross-platform CAT tool [CafeTran Espresso](https://www.cafetran.com/).

-CafeTran Espresso is a cross-platform CAT tool for translators.

 Please head to our [Wiki](https://github.com/idimitriadis0/TheCafeTranFiles/wiki) to view the reference documents.